 Frank B. Whittle was born in England in 1860, and (presumably with his family) came to America in 1870.
 He lived in Sussex, where he had a position with the Lawrence Hardware Company.
 He met and married Harriet Beemer and had a daughter, Edith, in 1886.

-Apparently an upstanding citizen, Whittle was at various times the Borough Clerk, the Registrar, and chief of the fire department.
+Apparently an upstanding citizen, Whittle was at various times Butler’s Borough Clerk, Registrar, and chief of the fire department.

 In 1905, the company incorporated, with S.F.
 Quince and Frank Whittle, “former employees of the firm”, as the incorporators.